CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

     button.rise(onButtonPress);

-assigns a particular function with the "rise" event on the pin, which corresponds here to the button being pressed (transition low to high on the pin).
+assigns a particular function with the "rise" event on the pin, which corresponds here to the button being pressed.
+It may appears slightly counter intuitive that the event is called rise when you are pushing the button down... but this refers to the fact that the input (voltage) on the corresponding pin is transitioning from O to 1 (Vcc).

 The function onButtonPress is called a *callback function*.
 It doesn't take any parameter, and doesn't return anything either.